FDA Mandates “Black Box Warning” For Essure Birth Control Device

-The U.S. Food and Drug Administration said it will require a new “black box warning” label for Essure, an implantable permanent contraceptive device.
+The U.S. Food and Drug Administration said it will require a new “black box warning” label for the Essure birth control, an implantable permanent contraceptive device.
 A black box warning in the labeling of products is “designed to call attention to serious or life-threatening risks,” according to the FDA website.

 The FDA also called upon Bayer, which makes and markets Essure, to conduct surveillance that will assess “risks of the device in a real-world environment,” and said the agency will use the results of that study to “determine what, if any, further actions related to Essure are needed to protect public health.”
 The company is required to follow more than 2,000 women for at least three years.
 The study will not be limited to women being implanted with Essure but will be comparing women with Essure to women who select other methods of sterilization, such as surgery.